Coupling Constant Relationships

 Open Gaps

-1. Axiom-level derivation of S1: The algebraic ratio constraint α1:α2:α3=4:2:1\alpha_1 : \alpha_2 : \alpha_3 = 4:2:1 is a structural postulate.
-Deriving it from the coherence axioms (e.g., showing that the canonical norm on Ai\mathbb{A}_i uniquely determines the coupling ratios) would eliminate the only new assumption in this derivation.
+1. Axiom-level derivation of S1: The algebraic ratio constraint α1:α2:α3=1:2:4\alpha_1 : \alpha_2 : \alpha_3 = 1:2:4 (i.e., αidimAi\alpha_i \propto \dim \mathbb{A}_i) is a structural postulate.
+Deriving it from the coherence conditions (e.g., showing that non-abelian self-coupling in higher-dimensional algebras scales the binding strength linearly with algebra dimension) would eliminate the only new assumption in this derivation.

 2. Crystallization scales from bootstrap dynamics: The bootstrap crystallization scales Λi\Lambda_i set the RG boundary conditions.
 Deriving their values from the Mass Hierarchy exponential tunneling mechanism would convert the coupling estimates from ranges to precise predictions.